-The Institute of Performance Roots is an educational and creative research centre.
+The Eden's Cave Company is an educational and creative research centre.
 Its goal is to create a thriving community of artists, and to create a space that is dedicated to the investigation of artistic, embodied and spiritual practice to rediscover the essential nature of tribe and the devotion to training.
 It runs workshops across the country, but its main program takes place in the Forest of Dean, offering participants enclosed and focussed residencies where they can develop craft, invigorate practice and live and work as a community.

 THE ACTORS LABORATORY